 Your new best friend will be carefully examined and given appropriate immunizations and deworming medication.
 We will also test for intestinal parasites.
 You'll be provided with a puppy or kitten 'kit' filled with educational material and samples to help you care for the newest member of your family.

 If you have any questions or concerns about caring for your new pet, never hesitate to get in touch with us, whether it's during the pet wellness exam or after!

 After your puppy or kitten has been seen for their initial check, you'll return periodically for their required booster shots.

 Thanks to recent advances in veterinary medical knowledge and care, as well as newer therapies and improved nutrition, senior pets are living longer than ever.

 Although this is incredible news for pets and people alike, it means that special care needs to be given to your pet's routine healthcare as they age.
 As your pet surpasses middle age, regular examinations become increasingly crucial to ensure their continuing health and longevity.

-In addition to the routine wellness checks that we perform on all adult pets, we will give particular attention to your senior pet's potential geriatric conditions, such as arthritis or decreased vision.
+In addition to the routine pet wellness exams that we perform on all adult pets, we will give particular attention to your senior pet's potential geriatric conditions, such as arthritis or decreased vision.